-Over the years there have been many different times given as to how long it takes to form a habit.
-Some say 21 days, others 66 days and many now say 90 days is the actual amount of time it takes to turn a behaviour into a habit that sticks.
-We are all different and have different ways in which we eliminate old behaviours and adopt new behaviours, therefore I believe the amount of time to concrete a new habit will differ between us all.
+Over the years, there have been many different times given as to how long it takes to form a habit.
+Some say 21 days, others 66 days, and many now say 90 days is the amount of time it takes to turn a behaviour into a habit that sticks.
+We are all different and have different ways in which we eliminate old behaviours and adopt new behaviours.
+Therefore I believe the amount of time to concrete a new habit will differ between us all.

-One of the advantages of a 90 day habit tracker is it is long enough to change a habit.
-Additionally with 90 days you could change 4 habits a year.
+One of the advantages of a 90-day habit tracker is it is long enough to change a habit.
+Additionally, with 90 days, you could change four habits a year.
 Think how far you can come in one year towards a life goal.

 Most people overestimate what they can do in one year and underestimate what they can do in ten years.Bill Gates